 The Board of Directors contracts with the 5 member Tourism Commission, appointed by the County Council and County Commissioners, and is funded by a 5% room tax that is paid by visitors to the county who choose to spend the night.

-Presently, the convention and tourism industry in Brown County generates more than $111 million in direct tourist expenditures as well as 2,015 jobs for residents.
+Presently, the convention and tourism industry in Brown County generates more than $45 million in direct tourist expenditures, provides 653 jobs that generate $12.9 million in wages.
+Learn more.